Smoking in Australia: Decline in smoking

 Daily tobacco smoking in Australia has been declining since 1991, where the smoking population was 24.3%.
 Correspondingly, in 1995 23.8% of adults smoked daily.
 This figure also decreased in 2001, where 22.4% of the population used to smoke.
-This constant trend of the reduction of daily smoking has continued within these past 2 decades, with 16.1% of adults smoking in 2011-12, and finally 14.5% of the population smoking daily in 2014-15, which constitutes 2.6 million adults within Australia.
+This constant trend of the reduction of daily smoking has continued within these past 2 decades, with 16.1% of adults smoking in 2011–12, and finally 14.5% of the population smoking daily in 2014–15, which constitutes 2.6 million adults within Australia.
 However, most recently it was found that the smoking population of Australia in 2016 was 12.2%, and thus, the smoking population in Australia has almost halved since 1991.

-Conversely, the rate of decline for smoking has become steady among recent years, with some sources arguing that the smoking percentage within Australia did not decline between the years of 2013 to 2016.
+Conversely, the rate of decline for smoking has become steady among recent years, with some sources arguing that the smoking percentage within Australia did not decline between the years of 2013 and 2016.